-Let me do something I rarely do and mention a rating "My Daughter's Secret Life" has got on another significant movie website, it is a lot higher than you would normal see for a TV movie and that I am sure is down to the Elisha Cuthbert fan club rating this movie up.
+Let me do something I rarely do and mention a rating "My Daughter's Secret Life" has got on another significant movie website, it is a lot higher than you would normally see for a TV movie and that I am sure is down to the Elisha Cuthbert fan club rating this movie up.
 Now I am not saying that "My Daughter's Secret Life", or "Lucky Girl" as it is also known, is a bad movie, heck having been a gambler myself the message the movie is trying to get across is a good one.
 What I am saying is that "My Daughter's Secret Life" is only an average made for TV drama about the perils of gambling, aimed at a teen audience.

 So what does that mean?
 Well like so many of these movies which tackle gambling what you get in "My Daughter's Secret Life" is that initial buzz which Katlin gets when she can't seem to lose and is making more money than she could ever imagine.
 Of course it all goes wrong and she doesn't stop before it is too late, chasing her losses and ending up in debt to some unsavoury characters leading to her making one bad decision after another.
 It is all typical of this type of story and other than showing Katlin ending up running her own pool at one point it doesn't deliver too much that other TV movies about the dangers of gambling haven't covered.

 But of course the draw of "My Daughter's Secret Life" is Elisha Cuthbert and she certainly brings a lot of teen appeal to the movie which is a good thing when it comes to making this movie work for that younger audience.
 But beyond Cuthbert's character the rest of the cast is a generic bunch as is a lot of the dialogue.
 In fact at times the movie gets too sensational when it comes to what Katlin gets involved in, almost coming across like it is trying to scare audiences with the worst repercussions of gambling, which whilst not realistic is not a bad thing.